 This expressed his independence as a Jewish adult.
-While loyal to the parents, he could make independent decisions in religious matters.
-This was not just an answer to Mary’s question, but a revelation of himself as one to be fully occupied with the works of his Father.
+While loyal to his earthly parents, he could make independent decisions in religious matters.
+This was not just an answer to Mary’s question, but a revelation of himself as one to be fully occupied with the works of the Father.
 However, only at 30 did Jesus leave his home and mother to do full-time ministry.

 Did you not know that I must be in my Father’s house?

 My Father: This is the first time the evangelist presents Jesus talking.
 During that initial dialogue, Jesus revealed God as his Father.
 The major accusation of the Jewish leaders against Jesus was blasphemy.
 He presented himself as the Son of God, sharing the essence of God and presenting God as his Father.
-Many including Angel Gabriel while talking to Mary (Lk 1:35), the disciples, John the Baptist (Jn 1:34), Nathanael (Jn 1:49), Martha (Jn 11:27), the centurion and others who crucified Jesus (Mt 27:54; Mk 15:39), and demons (Mt 8:29; Mk 5:7; Lk 8:28) called Jesus, “Son of God”.
+Many, including the Angel Gabriel, while talking to Mary (Lk 1:35), the disciples, John the Baptist Jn 1:34), Nathanael (Jn 1:49), Martha (Jn 11:27), the centurion and others who crucified Jesus (Mt 27:54; Mk 15:39), and demons (Mt 8:29; Mk 5:7; Lk 8:28) called Jesus, “Son of God”.

-My Father’s house: Since the Temple is the house of God and Jesus being the Son of God, he considered the Temple as the house of his Father.
+My Father’s house: The Temple is the house of God and Jesus, being the Son of God, considered the Temple as the house of his Father.
 While cleansing the Temple, he said to those who sold doves, “Take these out of here, and stop making my Father’s house a marketplace” (Jn 2:16).

-My Father’s work: Jesus’ expression to Mary, “I must be in my Father’s house?” literally means, “I must be in the things of my Father.”
+My Father’s work: Jesus’ assertion to Mary, “I must be in my Father’s house” literally means, “I must be in the things of my Father.”
 Another translation is “I must be about my Father’s work.”
 When the Jewish community acknowledged Jesus as an adult at age 12, he started engaging in the work of his Father.
-Though he started his public ministry after 18 more years, he engaged in the work of His Father for a few days in his Father’s house by participating in the theological discussion with the religious scholars.
+Though he started his public ministry after 18 more years, he engaged in the work of His Father for a few days in his Father’s house by participating in theological discussions with religious scholars.
 As a Jewish adult and the Son of God, his responsibilities to the Father took precedence over his earthly parents.